PaddlePaddle/docs/docs/install/compile/macos-compile_en.md

 make -j$(nproc)
 ```

+Note:
+During the compilation process, you need to download dependencies from github.
+Please make sure that your compilation environment can download the code from github normally.

 #### 12. After compiling successfully, go to the `/paddle/build/python/dist `directory and find the generated `.whl` package:
 ```